ViralTexts/gtr-clusters/clusters/18710629-sn84026753-ExplorationsAtJerusalem.md

 dropping a rope down, we found that it
 was only six feet deep, though it looked
 black enough for any thing.&quot;
-Further explorations disclosed a sub
+Further explorations disclosed a sube

 terranean passage, perhaps originally con­
 structed to carry off the overflow from